Chemical restraint

-The Human Rights Watch wrote a report on the use of chemical restraints amongst the elderly in the US.
-It concluded that antipsychotic drugs are sometimes used almost by default to control difficult-to-manage residents.
-The FDA estimates 15,000 elderly individuals in nursing homes die each year due to the unnecessary use of anti-psychotics.
-According to the Nursing Home Reform Act, individuals have the right to be free from physical or chemical restraints imposed for purposes of discipline or convenience and not required to treat the resident's medical symptoms.
+A Human Rights Watch report on the use of chemical restraints amongst the elderly in the US concluded that antipsychotic drugs are sometimes used almost by default to control difficult-to-manage residents.
+The FDA estimates 15,000 elderly individuals in nursing homes die each year due to the unnecessary use of antipsychotics.
+According to the Nursing Home Reform Act, individuals have the right to be free from physical or chemical restraints imposed for discipline or convenience and unnecessary to treat the resident's medical symptoms.